-Lime juice – even though there is acidity in the tomatoes, most pico de gallo salsas have lime juice added for that delicious acidic pop of citrus flavor.
+- Lime juice – Even though there is acidity in the tomatoes, most pico de gallo salsas have lime juice added for that delicious acidic pop of citrus flavor.

-Onion – brings that delightful spicy sharpness — dial the amount up or down as you wish.
+- Onion – Brings that delightful spicy sharpness — dial the amount up or down as you wish.

-Salt and pepper – you can hold back on the pepper if the heat from the peppers and the onions is enough, but make sure to season generously with salt.
+- Salt and pepper – You can hold back on the pepper if the heat from the peppers and the onions is enough, but make sure to season generously with salt.
 Start with ¼ teaspoon of kosher salt, and see what you think.

 Pico de Gallo: The quintessential fresh tomato salsa from Mexico, chunky with tomatoes, hot peppers, cilantro and onions.Tweet This

 This fresh tomato salsa is made up of mostly chopped vegetables and herbs, with only the juices from the tomato forming the liquid that holds the salsa together.
-If you want a less watery pico de gallo then you can drain the juice from the salsa before serving (but you should add that liquid to a sauce or soup!)
+If you want a less watery pico de gallo, then you can drain the juice from the salsa before serving (but you should add that liquid to a sauce or soup!).

-How to Store Pico de Gallo
+How to Make Pico de Gallo

 This salsa is best served on the day it was made, though it will last for several days in a tightly sealed container in the refrigerator.

-What to Serve with Pico de Gallo
+What to Serve With Pico de Gallo

-Other Salsa Recipes:
+More Salsa Recipes:

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

-- 2 medium-size ripe tomatoes , seeded and diced
+- 2 medium-size ripe tomatoes (seeded and diced)

-- 1 jalapeño pepper , with or without seeds, finely chopped
+- 1 jalapeño pepper (with or without seeds; finely chopped)

 - ¼ cup finely chopped onion